Dutch insurer EXIN agrees to buy 75 pct stake in NBG's insurance unit

-* Says it plans to merge with its wholly owned unit, with effective date on Aug.
-10

-ATHENS, June 29 Dutch insurance group EXIN agreed to buy a 75 percent stake in Greek National Bank's (NBG) insurance subsidiary for 718 million euros ($820.17 million), it said on Thursday.
+ATHENS, June 29 (Reuters) - Dutch insurance group EXIN agreed to buy a 75 percent stake in Greek National Bank's (NBG) insurance subsidiary for 718 million euros ($820.17 million), it said on Thursday.

 NBG is selling the unit as part of a restructuring plan approved by the European Union to exit non-banking operations and focus on core banking.